School of Journalism and Mass Communication

 The School of Journalism and Mass Communication is accredited by the Accrediting Council on Education in Journalism and Mass Communication (ACEJMC).
 Our program offers a curriculum that introduces students to the broad framework of mass communication, emphasizing what is common and fundamental to advertising, digital media, electronic media, journalism and public relations.

 The mission of the School of Journalism and Mass Communication is to pursue excellence.
 Our programs strive to cultivate strong professional, research, theoretical, critical and ethical skills in a diverse and engaging environment that prepares students to be socially responsible media professionals, scholars and citizens.
-Students may earn a Bachelor of Arts in Mass Communication or a Bachelor of Science degree with a major in Advertising , Digital Media Innovation , Electronic Media , Journalism , or Public Relations.
+Students may earn a Bachelor of Arts in Mass Communication or a Bachelor of Science degree with a major in Advertising, Digital Media Innovation, Electronic Media, Journalism, Mass Communication, or Public Relations.

 Field of Study

-The School of Journalism and Mass Communication (SJMC) will accept up to a 13 hour semester credit hour (15 hours from the Journalism field of study) block of coursework from the Communication Field of Study* from Texas two-year colleges towards any major in the SJMC.
-The SJMC will accept up to a 19 hour SCH block of coursework from Texas four-year colleges and universities toward any BS major in the SJMC and up to a 13 hour SCH block of coursework toward the BA major in the SJMC.
+The School of Journalism and Mass Communication (SJMC) will accept up to a 19 hour semester credit hour block of coursework from the Communication Field of Study* from Texas two-year colleges towards any major in the SJMC.
+The SJMC will accept up to 49% of the major coursework required of the degree from the SCH block of coursework from Texas four-year colleges and universities.

 * Coursework from the first three sub-areas of the Communication field of study.
 These are (1) Advertising/Public Relations, (2) Journalism/Mass Communication and (3) Radio & Television Broadcasting/Broadcast Journalism.
 The curriculum in the fourth sub-area of Communication falls under another major and degree program at Texas State and would be applied to that major and degree accordingly, but not to degree programs in the SJMC.